If I Am Approved for Disability, Will I Get a Lump Sum in Backpay?

 Will I Get a Lump-Sum Payment for My SSI Back Pay?

-If you were approved for SSI disability benefits, you will receive your back pay in either one lump-sum amount or, if the amount of back pay owed to you is large, in three smaller installment payments.
+If you're approved for SSI disability benefits, you'll receive your back pay in either one lump-sum amount or, if the amount of back pay owed to you is large, in three smaller installment payments.
 The same is true if you were approved for both SSI and SSDI.

 How Much Are the SSI Installment Payments?